 None of the NEOs' employment agreements provide for change of control benefits; however, the Corporation's compensation plans have termination and change of control provisions.
 The table below summarizes the termination and change of control benefits provided under each plan in situations that result in cessation of employment.
-The actual amounts that a NEO would receive upon termination of employment can only be determined at the time the NEO leaves the Corporation.
+The actual amounts that an NEO would receive upon termination of employment can only be determined at the time the NEO leaves the Corporation.

-Change of Control Type of Compensation Resignation Termination without Cause Termination with Cause Retirement after age 55 with at least 10 years of service (the "Conditions") Retirement that does not meet the Conditions Short-Term Incentive Plan No payment Bonus for the applicable year is prorated to the termination date No payment Bonus for the applicable year is prorated to the retirement date Bonus for the applicable year is prorated to the retirement date Governance Committee discretion to grant or adjust bonus Stock Option Plan 30 days from the last day of active employment to exercise vested options 90 days from notice of termination to exercise vested options All outstanding options forfeited at time of notice of termination Options will continue to vest and pay out in the normal course, with the exception of any award granted in the calendar year of retirement 90 days from the date of retirement to exercise vested options Governance Committee discretion to accelerate vesting of options Restricted Share Unit Plan Units forfeited upon the last day of active employment Value of units paid out on a prorated basis All outstanding units forfeited upon the last day of active employment RSUs will continue to vest and pay out in the normal course, with the exception of any award granted in the calendar year of retirement Value of outstanding units paid out on a prorated basis Governance Committee discretion to adjust grant Performance Share Unit Plan Units forfeited upon the last day of active employment Value of units paid out on a prorated basis All outstanding units forfeited upon the last day of active employment PSUs will continue to vest and pay out in the normal course, with the exception of any award granted in the calendar year of retirement Value of outstanding units paid out on a prorated basis Governance Committee discretion to adjust grant Executive Deferred Share Unit Plan NEO has until December 15th of the year following resignation to redeem NEO has until December 15th of the year following termination to redeem NEO has until December 15th of the year following termination to redeem NEO has until December 15th of the year following retirement to redeem NEO has until December 15th of the year following retirement to redeem Governance Committee to ensure substantially similar award following a change of control event
+Change of Control Type of Compensation Resignation Termination without Cause Termination with Cause Retirement after age 55 with at least 10 years of service (the "Conditions") Retirement that does not meet the Conditions Short-Term Incentive Plan No payment Bonus for the applicable year is prorated to the termination date No payment Bonus for the applicable year is prorated to the retirement date Bonus for the applicable year is prorated to the retirement date Governance Committee discretion to grant or adjust bonus Stock Option Plan 30 days from the last day of active employment to exercise vested options 90 days from notice of termination to exercise vested options All outstanding options forfeited at time of notice of termination Options will continue to vest and pay out in the normal course, with the exception of any award granted in the calendar year of retirement to exercise vested options Governance Committee discretion to accelerate vesting of options Restricted Share Unit Plan Units forfeited upon the last day of active employment Value of units paid out on a prorated basis for units granted at least 12 months prior to the termination date All outstanding units forfeited upon the last day of active employment RSUs will continue to vest and pay out in the normal course, with the exception of any award granted in the calendar year of retirement Value of outstanding units paid out on a prorated basis for units granted at least 12 months prior to the date of retirement Governance Committee discretion to adjust grant Performance Share Unit Plan Units forfeited upon the last day of active employment Value of units paid out on a prorated basis for units granted at least 12 months prior to the termination date All outstanding units forfeited upon the last day of active employment PSUs will continue to vest and pay out in the normal course, with the exception of any award granted in the calendar year of retirement Value of outstanding units paid out on a prorated basis for units granted at least 12 months prior to the date of retirement Governance Committee discretion to adjust grant Executive Deferred Share Unit Plan NEO has until December 15th of the year following resignation to redeem NEO has until December 15th of the year following termination to redeem NEO has until December 15th of the year following termination to redeem NEO has until December 15th of the year following retirement to redeem NEO has until December 15th of the year following retirement to redeem Governance Committee to ensure substantially similar award following a change of control event